 - Glacier Valley: Franz Josef Eco Tour.
 Though we’d both visited the Franz Josef glacier before, we’d never seen it through the eyes of a nature guide.
 Cliff really brought the walk to life for us both.
 He got us off the main trail, pointed out little treasures that we’d never have noticed ourselves and shared his obvious passion and knowledge with us.
 When we looked at the other travellers walking right past points of interest (and other companies with tours of 25+ as opposed to our group of 4), we knew we’d made the right choice to join him.

 - Glacier Hot Pools.
-Tucked away in dense rainforest, listening to the sound of gently cascading water, it’s hard to feel anything but relaxed when you visit the warm waters of the Glacier Hot Pools.
+Tucked away in dense rainforest, listening to the sound of gently cascading water, it’s hard to feel anything but relaxed when you visit the warm waters of our favourite hot pools on the South island, the Glacier Hot Pools.
 Pro tip: We recommend treating yourself to the private pool upgrade whilst visiting – it’s an affordable way to splash out.

 Where to Eat in Franz Josef

 - Snake Bite.
 For the best coffee in town and quick cabinet food for lunch.